10852NAT Course in working safely with asbestos containing materials

 10852NAT Course in working safely with asbestos containing materials can be held in conjunction with 11084NAT Course in asbestos awareness.
 Participants seeking to complete 10852NAT must have successfully completed 11084NAT, or an equivalent course, prior to starting their training.

-To assist in this, HSE often runs 11084NAT Course in asbestos awareness in a morning session, followed by 10852NAT Course in working safely with asbestos containing materials in the afternoon.
+To assist in this, RTOs often runs 11084NAT Course in asbestos awareness in a morning session, followed by 10852NAT Course in working safely with asbestos containing materials in the afternoon.
 This allows participants to complete the prerequisite training prior to starting the second course.

 Asbestos facts